geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To grace the barriers, on a lofty throne ~^

-Marino sate ; his queen beside him shone, V
+Marino sate; his queen beside him shone, V

 A snow-white lotus form'd her simple crown. j

-Near her was fair Miranda placed ; no more
+Near her was fair Miranda placed; no more

 Her looks or garb the stain of sorrow bore,